What You’ll Learn in This Article

 - Chlorine and chloramines

-Depending on your location and the source of your water (i.e. well, municipal water, springs, etc.) the levels or presence of these contaminants vary.
-Some of these contaminants can be fatal to plants, while others affect the nutritional profile and can lead to deficiencies.
+Depending on your location and the source of your water (e.g. well, municipal water, springs, etc.) the levels or presence of these contaminants vary.
+Some of the contaminants can be fatal to plants, while others affect the nutritional profile and can lead to deficiencies.
 Water quality reports from your service provider can be useful to get an idea of what is in your water without having to take a sample to a lab to be analyzed.

 Water quality reports generally report the amount of chemical contaminants in parts per million (PPM) and heavy sediment in total dissolved solids (TDS).